astronik00/Bayes-Classifier/README.md

 $$P(Q_k | x) = \log{P(Q_k)} + \sum\limits_{i = 1}^n \log{P(x_i|Q_k)}.$$

 # How to run
-You can find file with training set [spam.txt](NBC/src/main/resources/spam.txt) by in resources folder.
+You can find file with training set [spam.txt](NBC/src/main/resources/spam.txt) in resources folder.
 Used data can be found [here](https://github.com/stedy/Machine-Learning-with-R-datasets).
 All data should consist of two fields: type and message, diveded by **'\t'**.

 In Main file you can change filepath of training set and message variable to classify.